Oamaru: Nineteenth century onwards

 More European settlers arrived in the Oamaru area in the 1850s.
 Hugh Robison built and lived in a sod hut by Oamaru Creek in 1853 while establishing his sheep run.
 J.T.
 Thomson surveyed the place as a town in 1859, and the Otago Provincial government declared "hundreds" there on 30 November 1860.
 The town grew as a service-centre for the agricultural/pastoral hinterland between the Kakanui Mountains and the Waitaki River, and rapidly became a major port.
 A boost was given by public works, including harbour development, and an export trade in wool and grain from the 1860s.
-Following the loss of a number of vessels off the coast, construction of a breakwater designed by engineer John McGregor started in 1871.
+Following the loss of a number of vessels off the coast, engineer John McGregor designed a breakwater, which was constructed by Walkem and Peyman between April 1871 and December 1884.
 The building of this breakwater was influential in the development of new forms of crane.

 For many years there was a commercial and fishing harbour under Cape Wanbrow at Friendly Bay.
 With the development of pastoralism and the associated frozen-meat industry having its historical origins in New Zealand just south of the town at Totara, Oamaru flourished.
 Institutions such as the Athenaeum, Chief Post Office and Waitaki Boys' and Waitaki Girls' High Schools sprang up.
 The locally plentiful limestone (Oamaru stone) lent itself to carving and good designers, such as John Lemon (1828–1890), Thomas Forrester (1838–1907) and his son J.M.
 Forrester (1865–1965), and craftsmen utilised it.
 By the time of the depression of the 1880s Oamaru was home to an impressive array of buildings and the "best built and most mortgaged town in Australasia".

+In 1872 Oamaru Hospital, known as "the hospital on the hill", opened.
+A new children's ward the Saltzman Children's Ward, opened in 1937 and further wards were added between the 1950s and 1980s.
+A new hospital building opened in 2000 and the old building demolished in 2016.